46 publications that are related to Employment and employee types , sorted by release date

 Keywords: work, jobless, wages, salaries, vacancies

-Regional, local authority and Parliamentary constituency breakdowns of changes in UK employment, unemployment, economic inactivity and other employment-related statistics.
+Regional, local authority and Parliamentary constituency breakdowns of changes in UK employment, unemployment, economic inactivity and other related statistics.

 Keywords: working hours, unemployment by region, benefits, employment rates, unemployment rates